makeniii/NBA-Elo-Rankings/docs/elo_rating_formula.md

 ## More infomation

-I have more information on the formula and changes that I've went through in my [diary](diary.md) if interested.
+I have more information on the formula and changes that I've went through littered throughout in my [diary](diary.md) if interested.